McLaren MP4/2: 1986

 The MP4/2 was little changed in 1986, with the exclusion of some tweaking in aerodynamics which saw it dubbed the "MP4/2C", while Prost was joined by Finn Keke Rosberg, the World Champion when driving for Williams.
 Rosberg was expected to not only be faster than Prost, but also to push for Prost's championship.
 However, the Finn's style of driving was not suited to the MP4/2C and his task was made difficult by John Barnard's refusal before mid-season to allow him to change the set up to suit (coincidentally, by the time Barnard relented, he had announced he was leaving McLaren for Ferrari at the end of the year).
 It was only after Rosberg announced his retirement from F1 prior to the German Grand Prix at Hockenheim that Barnard allowed Rosberg to change how his car was set up, the only race of the year Rosberg's qualified on pole position.
 Rosberg's main problem with the car, other than his heavy right foot which saw him run out of fuel in a few early season races, was that Barnard had originally designed the car to suit the smoother driving styles of Prost and Niki Lauda, while Rosberg had never shaken the ground effects style of late braking and throwing the car into a corner.
-Before Barnard relented on setup, the Finn was always quick, but was mostly outshone by his team mate and unfortunately for Rosberg, by the time he was able to set up the MP4/2C to his liking the championship for him was lost.
+Before Barnard relented on setup, the Finn was always quick, but was mostly outshone by his teammate and unfortunately for Rosberg, by the time he was able to set up the MP4/2C to his liking the championship for him was lost.

 By 1986 the Williams FW11 had overtaken McLaren as the best car; notably, the MP4/2's mileage was not as good as it was in 1984, with the fuel tank reduced in size from 220 litres to 195 litres (the TAG's fuel mileage was hurt by the increased speeds).
 Nelson Piquet had left Brabham to join Nigel Mansell at Williams and the two fought a fierce internal battle, while Prost cleverly built up his points total and snatched 4 wins from under the Williams teammates' noses.
 His second world championship was won more by stealth than speed as by now it was clear the TAG Porsche engine was past its best.
 The TAG-Porsche V6 engine was producing some 850 bhp in race trim by 1986 compared to 900 bhp of the Honda, Renault and BMW engines.
 In qualifying BMW was rated the most powerful at 1400 bhp, Renault and Honda engines had approximately 1200 bhp.
 Ferrari allegedly had the same amount of power as the Honda's, but their Ferrari F1/86 was uncompetitive on all but the smoothest of tracks and was generally not a threat.